-- Attend cardiac rehabilitation exercise sessions - Walk regularly and build up distance and inclines gradually on differing terrains - As with any activity, 'start low and go slow' - Practice walking your course - Start with the driving range or a putting green - Play less holes to begin with or start on a flatter course - Start with a half swing and build up the length and speed of your swing.
+- •Walk regularly and build up distance and inclines gradually on differing terrains. - •18 holes of golf is often around 5 miles of walking.
+So make sure this is achievable.
+Then practice walking your course. - ·As with any activity, 'start low and go slow' - •Start with a half swing and build up the length and speed of your swing. - •Start with the driving range or a putting green - •Play less holes to begin with or start on a flatter course